techemstudios/elementary-python-data/README.md

 ## Minimum Requirements

 * Follow along the Data 1 notebook and add code as appropriate.
+* There are 3 sections in the notebook where you should respond with working code or text.
 * Your submitted assignment should include a notebook that has been with your additional code/solutions.

 ## Additional Requirements (think extra credit)